The Mining Law Review: Brazil

 iii Structural considerations

-Given the economic downturn (which has also been influenced by the covid-19 pandemic) and the market conditions within the mining sector, alternative methods of access to funding have been developed and have become more popular.
+Given the lack of investment culture in the mining business, alternative methods of access to funding have been developed and have become more popular.

 Royalty transactions are common and there are now more companies specialising in acquiring royalties.
 The main hurdle is the fact that Brazilian mining legislation does not provide for the registration of the royalty against title, so the royalty remains a contractual obligation that cannot be imposed on a third-party acquirer of the mining property unless the party expressly acknowledges that it is bound by the royalty.
 Consequently, a series of legal mechanisms and securities need to be put in place to reduce the exposure and provide more assurances to the royalty creditor.
-In its plans to ease financing for exploration and mining projects, ANM undertook a public consultation on the matter in June and July 2020 and may remedy this situation in the near future with further streamlined regulations.
+In its plans to ease financing for exploration and mining projects, the new regulations expected to be released by ANM following the public consultation undertaken in June and July 2020 may remedy this situation in the near future with further streamlined regulations.

 One major difficulty for Brazilian mining companies in raising capital is the gap between reporting requirements under Brazilian mining law and other typical reporting standards adopted by the market.
 Reporting requirements in Brazil still abide by legislation enacted in the late 1960s, which employs standards and terminology that is not the same as in the current market (e.g., the inadequate use of 'measured, indicated and inferred reserves').
 This means that the obligations for reporting to the ANM are much less detailed than those required by banks and investors.
 In some cases, Brazilian companies reach the transitional stage between exploration and mining pursuant to domestic legislation, but still need to undertake further exploration so as to produce the report that provides a resource or reserve that is in compliance with Canada's National Instrument 43-101 – Standards of Disclosure for Mineral Projects or standards set by the JORC Code.2 To bridge that gap, mining associations (i.e., the Brazilian Association of Exploration Companies, the Brazilian Agency for the Development of the Mining Industry and IBRAM) joined the Committee for Mineral Reserves International Reporting Standards (CRIRSCO).
 As a result, a non-binding, voluntary Brazilian Code for Resources and Reserves that follows the international standards was put together and submitted to CRIRSCO, which will also contribute to the formation of qualified persons in Brazil.